KQM-git/TCL/docs/evidence/characters/cryo/chongyun.md

 **Findings:**
 The various interactions between Chongyun’s A4 and E have been looked at and the findings are as follows:

-1. Chongyun’s A4 blade is considered as elemental Skill damage and as such can proc the effects of TotM 4-pc bonus and Sacrificial Greatsword.
+1. Chongyun’s A4 blade is considered as Elemental Skill damage and as such can proc the effects of TotM 4-pc bonus and Sacrificial Greatsword.
 2. Chongyun’s A4 blade snapshots the buffs received by the E Skill on cast and buffs received after do not take effect.
 This suggests that Chong’s E and A4 work similarly to Geo traveler’s E and C2 snapshot interaction.
 3. Chongyun’s E area is not a field but instead a cylinder of unknown (But large) height and depth.
 Chongyun’s A4 can target any enemy within this large cylindrical area.